 You might be challenged on a position or have to admit you don't know it all.
 That's perfectly OK, don't try.

 #8 Share A Vision Of What Is Possible

-Brainstorming in particular is fragile.
-It’s like the first draft of a story or song, you don’t get a chance to go back to that “What if?” moment.
-There will be plenty of time to look at logistics and “reality” but only one time to be inspired – keep it alive as long as possible.
+Brainstorming, in particular, is fragile.
+It's like the first draft of a story or song; you don't get a chance to return to that "What if?" moment.
+There will be plenty of time to look at logistics and "reality," but only one time to be inspired - keep it alive as long as possible.

 A subject is being hotly contested but going too long to fit your agenda.
-Unless the majority votes to add five more minutes on the topic, move on.
+Move on unless the majority votes to add five more minutes on the topic.
 Works every time.
-You’ll be much more productive and have more to show for at the end.
+You'll be much more productive and have more to show for.

 - Make sure everyone knows to arrive on time.

-- If there are reports to be read, they must read them prior to the meeting – no one wants to have someone read page after page to them.
-Use the time to effectively harness feedback, not parrot what they can already read.
+- If there are reports to be read, they must read them prior to the meeting - no one wants to have someone read page after page to them.
+Use the time to harness feedback effectively, not parrot what they can already read.
 This is especially important if you sit on a non-profit board.

-These are by no means all the ways to make an effective meeting, but ones I’ve found as a facilitator could most keep a group focused and deliver actionable ideas everyone in the group could support.
+These are not all the ways to make an effective meeting, but the ones I've found as a facilitator could keep a group focused and deliver actionable ideas everyone in the group could support.